Edwinem/ceres_python_bindings/README.md

 git submodule update
 ```

+If you cloned it somewhere else then you must now copy and paste the
-Copy and paste the *ceres_python_bindings* directory to your ceres-solver directory.
+ *ceres_python_bindings* directory to your ceres-solver directory.

 Your ceres directory should now look something like this.
   ```
   ceres-solver/